 Lower the volume, higher open rate – higher the volume, lower open rate (with higher quantity).

 Let’s say you are selling services that can be sold only locally.
-The market is big enough to use a cold email campaign as a channel but too small to afford to lose precious leads due to bad domain reputation that will send your emails to promotion or spam folder.
+The market is big enough to use a cold email campaign as a channel but too small to afford to lose precious leads due to a bad domain reputation that will send your emails to promotion or spam folder.

 If you are focusing on a smaller market, you need to make sure your email address is warmed up, that you meet all technical requirements for healthy cold emailing and that you don’t exceed the volume of emails.